 The milk bath gets its hydrating qualities from the addition of powdered milk.
 The milk fat and proteins soften and nourish your skin, and the lactic acid gently exfoliates while you soak.
 I used goat milk powder, but cow milk powder is fine, too.

 Colloidal oatmeal, also called bath oatmeal, is finely milled oatmeal, which dissolves in the bath and makes the water soft and silky.
 The saponins in the oatmeal act as a gentle cleanser.
-This product is also anti-inflammatory and a skin-softening emollient that can help to reduce redness, irritation, and is beneficial to soothe eczema.
+This product is also anti-inflammatory and a skin-softening emollient that can help to reduce redness, irritation and is beneficial to soothe eczema.

 Is colloidal oatmeal the same as ground oats?
-Actually, no. While both are made from oats, colloidal oatmeal is a very fine powder, almost a dust, and dissolve into water.
+Actually, no. While both are made from oats, colloidal oatmeal is a very fine powder, almost a dust, and dissolves into water.
 Whereas ground oats usually aren’t as finely milled and won’t dissipate in the water.
 That being said, you can make this recipe with ground oats and still enjoy the benefits of an oat bath.

 I used Natrasorb Bath, which is modified tapioca starch, as an emulsifying agent for the essential oils.
 This ingredient absorbs large amounts of essential oils, which are released and dispersed once the bath starch comes in contact with water.